Conquerix/wirenix/README.md

 ## Intermediate Configuration
 The Intermediate Configuration is a recursive attrset that is more suited for being used in a NixOS configuration than the ACL Configuration.
-Unlike the ACL, the intermediate configuration is more verbose, easier to traverse, repeats itself often, and is recursive.
+Unlike the ACL, the intermediate configuration is more verbose, easier to traverse, contains duplicate information, and is recursive.
 This allows cross version compatibility so long as the intermediate configuration doesn't change.
 Any changes will likely only be the addition of optional features that do not interfere with existing intermediate configuration use, though at this stage there are no guarentees.
-It can be assumed that all types mentioned are types for the intermediate connection and NOT the related to types in the ACL.
-The intermediate configuration has the following structure:
+Take note while reading that certain structures may be similar to the ACL, but they are not necessarily the same as their ACL counterparts.

 ### Root Structure
 ```typescript